 If your tenant has failed to pay rent on time, use an Indiana (IN) 10-Day Notice to Pay Rent or Quit to inform them that they must either pay their rent or leave your property.
-In Indiana, a landlord is required by law to give a tenant 10 days to pay the rent or move out.
-If the tenant doesn’t comply in that time, you can continue the eviction process in court.
+In Indiana, a landlord must give a tenant 10 days to pay the rent or move out.
+If the tenant doesn’t comply at that time, you can continue the eviction process in court.

 Relevant Laws: Indiana Code § 32-31-1-6

 Indiana Notice to Quit (Non-Payment of Rent) FAQs

 Is there a grace period for late rent payments in Indiana?

 There is no grace period for late rent payments in Indiana, so a landlord can collect late fees or begin eviction immediately.

 What should be included in an Indiana Notice to Quit (Non-Payment of Rent)?

 According to Indiana Code § 32-31-1-7, you must include the following statement:

 You are notified to vacate the following property not more than ten (10) days after you receive this notice unless you pay the rent due on the property within ten (10) days: (insert description of property here).

 Be sure also to include: